 Introduction: The Importance of Strategic Partnerships

 A strategic partnership is a business agreement between two or more entities.
-It is a formal way of saying that they are working together with the intention to create and share value.
+It is a formal way of saying they work together to create and share value.

 There are many benefits to forming strategic partnerships.
 A partnership can help increase awareness for both parties involved by giving them access to each other's networks and resources.